davidorme/silwood_masters/README_marking_reports.md

      "confidential": A boolean true or false: any question with confidential set to true will not appear in public reports , "components":[ {question component 1}, {question component 2}, ...]},

+#### Confidentiality

+Both question objects and question component (below) can be set to be confidential.
+The contents of confidential components will be shown in the HTML form generated in `write_report`, which is only accessible via the staff access token and in the confidential PDF version of  a report.
+They will not be included in the version sent to students.

+#### Question components

-Question component objects can be of three types: `rubric`, `comment` or `select`.
-All three must contain a `type`, a name for the `variable` under which the marking data will be stored within the JSON data field in the database, a short text `label` that will appear to the left of the component in the webform or PDF report and a boolean `required` that tells the application which variables have to be provided before a user can submit a form.
+Question component objects can be of four types: `rubric`, `comment`, `select` or `query`.
+All four must contain a `type`, a name for the `variable` under which the marking data will be stored within the JSON data field in the database, a short text `label` that will appear to the left of the component in the webform or PDF report and a boolean `required` that tells the application which variables have to be provided before a user can submit a form.

-#### Rubric type
+##### Rubric type

 Rubric components also need to provide an array of `options`, which are used to create and label a horizontal set of radio buttons.
 It probably isn't sensible to have more than five options!
 An example rubric component is: